Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Future Challenges

 \subsection{Privacy Concerns}

-The blockchain was primarily public in the initial years of its development.
-Anyone can join and leave the network anytime.
-All the members of the network could see all the transactions in the network, and everyone had equal rights.
-As blockchain became popular, organisations ventured into blockchain technology and did not want their data publicly available, which led to the growth of private blockchains.
-Private blockchains restricted its access to only approved members, with access controls.
+Blockchains were primarily public in the initial years of their development.
+Anyone can join and leave the network at any time.
+All network members can see all transactions in the network, and everyone has equal rights.
+With the increasing digitisation of financial, commercial, and healthcare services, privacy preservation has become a critical requirement for modern digital systems.
+In blockchain-based environments, several privacy challenges remain unresolved, including user identity exposure, transaction linkability, key management, and regulatory compliance, which must be addressed to enable secure and trustworthy interoperable systems \cite{privacy_ch_1,privacy_ch_2}.
+As blockchains have become popular, organisations have ventured into blockchain technology and do not want their data to be publicly available, which has led to the growth of private blockchains.
+Private blockchains restrict access to only approved members with access controls.
 In both cases, the underlying blockchain was the same.
-The situation is a bit complex regarding interoperable blockchains and more so with multiple heterogeneous blockchains \cite{pace}.
-Consider the case study that is discussed in the paper.
-All the nodes on the relay chain know about the communication/transaction between two parachains, primarily with the gossip process involved in XCMP.
+The situation is more complex with respect to interoperable blockchains and even more so with multiple heterogeneous blockchains \cite{pace}.
+Consider the case study discussed in the paper.
+All nodes on the relay chain are aware of the communication/transaction between two parachains, primarily with the gossip process involved in XCMP.
 Moreover, the validators of the receiver parachain push the message to the relay chain when they validate the message.
-All the parachains have access to the relay chain, and they all have access to all the information on the relay chain.
-Though the relay chain provides security to interchain communication, having all the parachain communication on the relay chain may violate the privacy of participating entities.
+All parachains have access to the relay chain and all the information on the relay chain.
+Although the relay chain provides security for interchain communication, having all parachain communications on the relay chain may violate the privacy of the participating entities.